Exploring Shogi GUI programs and Engines available for free

 In recent years, most shogi playing applications are made up of two parts.
 Namely, "GUI part" and "Engine part."

 This also means, although each GUI part comes with a select Shogi Engine(s), you can pick any other engine and pair with your choice of GUI program.
-This is made possible with standardized communication protocol called USI.
+This is made possible with a standardized communication protocol called USI.

 What is USI protocol?
 It stands for Universal Shogi Interface.
 This was inspired by UCI, the Universal Chess Interface protocol.

 USI was proposed by Tord Romstad.
 You can still read a draft of his proposal on this link.
-Japanese version of the spec with some extention, which is implemented by Shogidokoro author can be seen here on his site in Japanese.
+Japanese version of the spec with some extension, which is implemented by Shogidokoro author can be seen here on his site in Japanese.

 | GUI Name | Default Engine | Download site | File format | Adding Engines |